KomMonitor/kommonitor-importer/README.md

 ### Update Spatial Units
 You can update a Spatial Unit by sending a POST request to the `/spatial-units/update` endpoint.
 The request body has to contain the following properties:
-* `spatialUnitId`: The ID of the existing Spatial Unit within the Data Management API
+* `spatialUnitId`: The ID of the existing _SpatialUnit_ within the Data Management API
 * `spatialUnitPutBody`: A JSON object in accordance to the PUT request body for the `/spatial-units` endpoint of the Data Management API.
 You can find detailed descriptions in the Data Management API documentation.
 * `datasource`: Definition of the data source from which new datasets should be imported.
 See the _Datasource Definition_